 Who is Don King?

-Don King is an American businessman who has a net worth of $150 million.
+Don King is an American businessman who has an estimated net worth of $150 million as of 2023.
 Don King is widely regarded as one of the most famous and successful boxing promoters of all time.
 He regularly made headlines for his unique image and his controversial actions.
 In terms of his career, Don King has represented some of the biggest names in boxing including Muhammad Ali, Mike Tyson, George Foreman, Evander Holyfield, Larry Holmes, Julio César Chávez, Andrew Golota, Félix Trinidad, Roy Jones Jr., and Marco Antonio Barrera.
 He was the promoter behind Muhammad Ali’s most famous fights, the “Rumble in the Jungle” and the “Thrilla in Manila.”
 Although many remain divided about his contributions to the world of boxing, it is undeniable that Don King has made an impressive name for himself.

 Early Life